src-d/blog/content/post/fosdem-2018.md

 You can get in touch with us joining our Slack community (link below), on twitter at [@sourcedtech](https://twitter.com/sourcedtech), or simply by mail at events@sourced.tech.
-Are you insterested on joining source{d}?
+Are you interested in joining source{d}?
 We want to also hear from you!
 Check out our [careers page](https://sourced.tech/careers)!

 We're looking forward to hearing from you all!